Gr8ayu/InstaPostDownloader/README.md

 # InstaPostDownloader

-InstaPostDownloader helps you download all the posts from Instagram public account just by typing their username.
+InstaPostDownloader helps you download all the posts from Instagram public account and private (if you follow them) just by typing their username.
 It collects and stores the images in a separate folder with their captions.
 It also stores the displayed content in separate file which can help you get training dataset for your image classification project.

 Requirements :